 If the atmospheric drag coefficient, CD, is set to zero, no atmospheric drag shall be taken into account.

-Parameters for thrust phases may be optionally given for the computation of the trajectory during or after maneuver execution (see reference [I-1] for the simplified modeling of such maneuvers).
+Parameters for thrust phases may be optionally given for the computation of the trajectory during or after maneuver execution (see reference [L1] for the simplified modeling of such maneuvers).
 For impulsive maneuvers, MAN_DURATION must be set to zero.
 MAN_DELTA_MASS may be used for both finite and impulsive maneuvers; the value must be a negative number.
-Permissible reference frames for the velocity increment vector shall be those specified in ANNEX B, subsection B3.
+Permissible reference frames for the velocity increment vector shall be those specified in ANNEX B, subsection B2 and B3.

 Multiple sets of maneuver parameters may appear.
 For each maneuver, all the maneuver parameters shall be repeated in the order shown in table 3-3.